-1.10.
+- 1.10.
 After referring a matter, the agency or Minister has 28 days from the day after the referral to reconsider the original decision.
-The agency or Minister and the Information Commissioner may agree in writing to another period.
+The agency or Minister and the Information Commissioner may agree in writing to another period. - 1.11.
+The time for OVIC to conduct a review pauses when a matter is referred to the agency or Minister. - 1.12.
+After the 28 days ends (or longer as agreed between the agency or Minister and OVIC), the agency or Minister must notify OVIC within three business days that a fresh decision: - has been made; or - has not been made.